cocochief4/LLMafia/README.md

 # LLMafia - Asynchronous LLM Agent

-Our Mafia games dataset and code, of an **Asynchronous LLM Agent** playing games of *Mafia* with multiple human players.
+Our Mafia games code, of an **Asynchronous LLM Agent** playing games of *Mafia* with multiple human players.

 Check out our (preprint) paper "Time to Talk": https://arxiv.org/abs/2506.05309